 Given the continuing challenges raised by COVID-19, all eviQ reference committee meetings in 2022 will be held virtually with a preferred videoconference option.
 We will be in touch well in advance with appropriate invitations and deadlines.

 eviQ works with clinical expert groups (eviQ reference committees) to develop and review the treatment protocols and clinical content available on eviQ.

-There are six eviQ reference committee groups that meet face-to-face throughout the year:
+There are seven eviQ reference committee groups that meet face-to-face throughout the year:

 - cancer genetics